Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 Download to SRAM vs to Flash

 Cut the power, then connect the power.
 The program disappeared.
 The Pico starts as a mass storage device.
-Or, if there is another valid program in the flash, that program will replace the blink program we just downloaded.
+Where the h... is my program?

 Download to SRAM